 a Bright Spot?

-Bright Spots are schools and programs nationwide using innovative and proven strategies to help low-income children read at grade level by the end of third grade.
+Bright Spots are schools, programs and communities nationwide using innovative and promising strategies to help low-income children read at grade level.
 They use intensive instruction and parent engagement, as well as efforts to combat lack of school readiness, summer learning loss, and chronic absence, to assure kids are proficient readers when they leave the third grade.

-If you want to suggest a Bright Spot for the Campaign, please email Carole Thompson, the Campaign’s chief administrative officer, at: firstname.lastname@example.org.
+If you want to suggest a Bright Spot for the Campaign, please email Betsy Rubiner at email@example.com.

 An Oakland elementary school shows what it takes.